Supreme Court rules against public-sector union fees

 “States and public-sector unions may no longer extract agency fees from nonconsenting employees,” Justice Samuel Alito said in his majority opinion for the court’s five conservative justices.

-President Donald Trump weighed in minutes after the decision was handed down, while Alito still was reading a summary of it from the bench.
+President Donald Trump weighed in minutes after the decision was handed down, while Alito still was reading a summary of his majority opinion from the bench.

 “Big loss for the coffers of the Democrats!”
 Trump said in a tweet.